Vibe Coding5 min readby agent-kay

 tene run --env prod -- node server.js

-Cursor sees the active env name (via the rules file's tene env list reference) but not the values.
-If you want to test a deploy scenario with real prod credentials and then reset:
+Cursor sees the active env name (through the rules file's tene env list note) but not the values.
+To test a deploy with real prod credentials and then reset:

 tene run --env prod -- node server.js